isomerpages/moe-sls/_teacher-user-guide/Assess/(D1,vi) Mark Assignments as Complete and Incomplete.md

 description: ""
 third_nav_title: Assess
 image: /images/FaviconLight.png
+variant: markdown
 ---
 <h1 id="mark-assignments-as-complete-and-incomplete">(D1,vi) Mark Assignments as Complete and Incomplete</h1>
-<p><u>Important</u>:</p>
+<p><b>Important</b>:</p>
 <ul>
-<li>Assignments marked as "Complete" will appear in your student's Assignment page under the "Complete" tab.
+<li>Assignments marked as "Complete" will appear in your student's Assignment page under the "Complete" filter.
 Students will no longer be able to attempt these Assignments.</li>
-<li>Assignments marked as “Incomplete” will appear in your student’s Assignment page under the “In Progress” tab.
-Students will be able to reattempt these Assignments.</li>
+<li>Assignments marked as “Incomplete” will appear in your student’s Assignment page under the “In Progress” filter.
+Students will be able to attempt these Assignments.</li>
 </ul>
 <h2 id="-mark-an-entire-assignment-as-complete-incomplete-">Mark an Entire Assignment as Complete/Incomplete</h2>
 <hr>